mbakeranalecta/sam/README.md

 * An HTML `head` element is generated which includes the `title` elements if the root block of the SAM document has a title.
 It also includes `<meta charset = "UTF-8">`.

-To generate HTML output, use the `-html` flag on the command line.
+To generate HTML output, use the `html` output mode the command line.

 To specify a stylesheet to be imported by the resulting HTML file, use the `-css` option with the URL of the css file to be included (relative to the location of the HTML file).
 You can specify the